 Psychosocial impact of crises

-In crisis scenarios such as pandemics, famines, wars, and earthquakes, individuals confront a range of emotional challenges, including fear, grief, loneliness, and stress.
-These circumstances can destabilize the social fabric, resulting in heightened aggression, isolation, and stigmatization.
-Conversely, the availability of support services, regular communication, physical activity, and social connections can foster and strengthen resilience.
-This research area focuses on the psychosocial dynamics of crises and investigates how technologies can enhance resilience at both individual and collective levels.
+In crisis scenarios such as pandemics, famines, wars, and earthquakes, individuals encounter various emotional challenges, including fear, grief, loneliness, and stress.
+These conditions can destabilize the social fabric, leading to increased aggression, isolation, and stigmatization.
+At the same time, the availability of support services, consistent communication, opportunities for physical activity, and robust social networks can foster and reinforce resilience.
+This research area focuses on the psychosocial dimensions of crises and investigates how technology can enhance resilience at both individual and collective levels.

 Recent publications